What I Learned from a Project Where I Didn’t Listen Enough

 Why Creative Leadership Demands Listening

-- Because every idea has a context — and that context lives in your team’s observations
+- Because every idea has a context, and that context lives quietly inside your team’s observations.

 What I Do Differently Now

-- I ask the quiet people in the room what they see that others might be missing
+- I ask the quietest person in the room what they see that others might miss.

-- I pause before making the final call — even if I think I already know
+- I pause before deciding, even when I think I already know.

-- I treat pushback as a sign of engagement, not resistance
+- I treat pushback as a form of care, not defiance.

 Still thinking it through?
 Contact me here and I’ll help you get it right.